vlouie/toriatalks/_posts/2015-07-22-more-vim-less-vigour.markdown

 [TagBar][tagbar]
 ------

 This plugin solves my issue of being lost in long files.
-Granted, files shouldn't be ridiculously in the first place, but this is not a perfect world, so we make do with handy plugins like TagBar.
-TagBar lists all the methods in a sidebar, which you can then use to jump to the start of any method.
+Granted, files shouldn't be ridiculously long in the first place, but this is not a perfect world, so we make do with handy plugins like TagBar.
+TagBar lists all the methods in a sidebar, which you can then use to jump to the start of a method.

 [YouCompleteMe][ycm]
 ------------